 2. Australian Cattle Dog

 This working dog rounds up high energy and high intelligence into one muscular package that can easily become destructive if they don’t have a job.
 Hailing from Australia where it herded sheep, the cattle dog isn’t made for lounging around indoors.
-You’ll likely need to engage this dog into robust daily exercise and early training to produce the results you desire.
+You’ll likely need to engage this dog in robust daily exercise and early training to produce the results you desire.
 Given its strong herding instinct, the Australian Cattle Dog is also known to nip at heels unless they’re trained not to.

 3. Australian Shepherd